The Tenants’ Advice Service provides free, confidential legal advice to tenants and occupants about renting in Canberra.

 If you are renting interstate, we cannot advise you.
 Go to Links for services that can help you.

-If you are a public housing tenant and want advice on applications, transfers or rental rebates, contact the Canberra Community Law on 6218 7900
+If you are a public housing tenant and want advice on problems with Housing ACT including evicitons, repais, rental rebates, applications, or transfers, contact the Canberra Community Law on 6218 7900

 Support Services: Sometimes you may need help to resolve your tenancy issues that the Tenants Advice Service cannot provide.
 For example financial counselling, crisis accommodation and family or domestic violence support services.
 Please see our Support Services page for a list of services that might be able to help you.

-We do not advise landlords, real estate agents or head-tenants against sub-tenants.
-Contact the ACT Law Society on 6247 5700 for a free face to face appointment with a volunteer private solicitor.
-Please note the Law Society does NOT provide advice over the phone.
-Alternatively you can also recieve advice from Legal Aid on their Helpline – 1300 654 314, 9am – 4pm weekdays.
+We do not advise landlords, real estate agents, grantors or head-tenants.
+You can recieve advice from Legal Aid on their Helpline – 1300 654 314, 9am – 4pm weekdays.
+Alternatively, contact the ACT Law Society on 6247 5700 for a free face to face appointment with a volunteer private solicitor.
+Please note the Law Society does NOT provide advice over the phone. .

 Client Service Charter – This Charter outlines your rights as a client of our service, how you will be treated and what you can expect from us.
 It also sets out your responsibilities and how you can give us feedback on any aspect of our service.

 IMPORTANT NOTE:Tenants’ Union ACT publishes this website as a free service to the public.

 This website provides information about the law designed to help users understand their legal rights and obligations.
 However legal information is not the same as legal advice (the application of law to an individual's specific circumstances).
 Although we make all efforts to ensure our information is accurate and useful, we recommend you consult the Tenants Advice Service for advice specific to your circumstances.
 You are also free to consult an independent solicitor for a second opinion.